Information for patients

 - Nerve damage.
 This is usually temporary but can be permanent.
 Care is taken to avoid damage to the nerves in your toe during the local anaesthetic and your operation.

 - Post-operation pain.
 You may have some pain when the local anaesthetic wears off.
 Taking painkillers regularly can help.
-You should always follow the instructions provided in the leaflet supplied with your tablets.
+You should always follow the instructions provided in the leaflet with your tablets.

 Contact numbers